-The submission of candidates ends on 13 March at 16:00.
+The submission of candidates ended on 13 March at 16:00.

-On 27 March at 18:30, the rector candidates will meet with student representatives and students (Tartu University Library Conference Center, W. Struve 1).
+On 27 March at 18:30, the rector candidates met with student representatives and students (Tartu University Library Conference Center, W. Struve 1).

-The rector candidates’ public debate is held in the university assembly hall on 4 April at 15:00.
-All interested are welcome.
+The rector candidates’ public debate was held in the university assembly hall on 4 April at 15:00.
+All interested were welcome.

-The council and the senate assumes a position regarding the candidates on 6 April at the latest.
-The election commission informs the electoral council of the position of the council and the senate as soon as possible.
+The council and the senate assumed a position regarding the candidates.
+The election commission informed the electoral council of the position of the council and the senate.

 Meetings with rector candidates in faculties:

 5 April at 16:00 in the Faculty of Science and Technology (Omicum, Riia 23b–105)